White Paper on Light Sterile Neutrino Searches and Related Phenomenology: Broader Experimental Landscape

-High precision $\beta$ spectroscopy enables searches for eV- to MeV-scale sterile neutrinos.
-The electron flavor neutrino emitted in $\beta$ decay does not have a well-defined mass, but is rather an admixture of the neutrino mass eigenstates.
-The existence of a hypothetical sterile neutrino(s) implies the electron flavor neutrino may also contain a small admixture of the new fourth neutrino mass eigenstate, $m_4$.
-The $\beta$-decay spectrum, $R_\beta(E)$ will be altered:
+High precision beta spectroscopy enables searches for sterile neutrinos from the sub-eV- up to the MeV-scale.
+Exploiting the kinematics of the weak process, these experiments offer a clean probe of the coupling of the electron flavor neutrino to the different mass states.
+The electron flavor neutrino emitted in $\beta$-decay does not have a well-defined mass but is rather an admixture of the neutrino mass eigenstates.
+The existence of a hypothetical sterile neutrino(s) implies the electron flavor neutrino may also contain a small admixture of (at least) a new fourth neutrino mass eigenstate, $m_4$.